sigmdel/xiao_esp32c3_wifi_switch/README.md

 ## 11_with_wm

 A Wi-Fi manager is added.
 Well, that's a bit pretentious; only an alternate root Web is provided.
 When the Wi-Fi switch has lost the connection to the wireless network for more than a specified time interval (5 minutes as defined in the default user configuration), it starts an access point.
-It will be necessary to log onto that new Wi-Fi network, named <code>KITCHENLIGHT-AP</code> with <code>12345678</code> as a password, to open the Web server to get access to a form used to specify the Wi-Fi credentials and from there try to connect to the Wi-Fi network.
+It will be necessary to log onto that new Wi-Fi network, named `KITCHENLIGHT-AP` with `12345678` as a password, to open the Web server to get access to a form used to specify the Wi-Fi credentials and from there try to connect to the Wi-Fi network.
 As soon as a Wi-Fi connection is established, the access point is brought down.

 This required adding two new commands

-  - <code>ap</code> to manage the access point name and password
+  - `ap` to manage the access point name and password
-  - <code>apip</code> to manage the access point IP address and subnet mask
+  - `apip` to manage the access point IP address and subnet mask

-and modifying the <code>time</code> command, adding the <code>ap</code> parameter to set the disconnection time interval before starting the access point.
+and modifying the `time` command by inserting the `ap` parameter to set the disconnection time interval before starting the access point.

-The corresponding fields had to be added to the configuration structure <codd>config_t</code>.
-Also, three Web pages were added in <code>html.h</code> not just one and two functions were appended to <code>wifiutils</code> to start and stop the access point.
-Starting and stopping the access point is done in the <code>WiFiModule</code> in <code>main.cpp</code>.
+The corresponding fields had to be added to the configuration structure `config_t`.
+Also, three Web pages were added in `html.h` not just one and two functions were appended to `wifiutils` to start and stop the access point.
+Starting and stopping the access point is done in the `WiFiModule` in `main.cpp`.

-When connected to the wireless network started by the Wi-Fi switch, it is possible to get access to the main Web page at <code>192.168.4.1/index.html</code> (or whatever the AP's IP address is).
+When connected to the wireless network started by the Wi-Fi switch, it is possible to get access to the main Web page at `192.168.4.1/index.html` (or whatever the AP's IP address is).
 That way, the relay can be turned on or off, the sensor values will be updated and the firmware can be updated.
-Unfortunately, the console is not updated although commands entered at the console do work.
-If one prefers to have a completely separate Wi-Fi manager, then look at <code>this does not seem right, then look at <code>webserver_xl/webserver.cpp</code>.
+The Wi-Fi switch configuration can also be modified with the Web console.
+If one prefers to have a completely separate Wi-Fi manager, then look at `webserver_xl/webserver.cpp`.

-For some reason, it is very difficult to connect to the access point with my desktop (Linux Mint 20.1 with a 5.15.0-72-generic kernel) if the wireless interface has been connected at a Wi-Fi network before hand.
-Turning off and then back on the radio usually solves that problem.
+For some reason, it can be difficult to connect my desktop computer (Linux Mint 20.1 with a 5.15.0-72-generic kernel) to the access point.
+Sometimes, turning the radio off, and then back on, can solve that problem.

 ```bash
 $ sudo nmcli radio wifi off